emqx/cloud-docs/en_US/shadow_service/feature.md

 ![chart](./_assets/device_shadow_12.png)

-## Shadow Model List
+## Shadow Models
-In the shadow model list you can create, edit, and delete shadow models, and import custom's shadow models in bulk via CSV files.
+In the Shadow Models list, you can create, edit, and delete shadow models, and import custom's shadow models in bulk via CSV files.

 ![list](./_assets/shadow_list.png)

-### Create Shadow
+### Add Shadow Model
-Click the Add button to create a new shadow model.
+Click the **Add** button to create a new shadow model.

 ![new](./_assets/shadow_new.png)